shopsys/shopsys/docs/frontend/styleguide.md

-# Shopsys Framework StyleGuide
+# Shopsys Framework styleguide

 ## Documentation
-Styleguide - tool to make creating and maintaining styleguides easy for Shopsys Framework designs.
+styleguide - tool to make creating and maintaining styleguides easy for Shopsys Framework designs.
 Contains all html elements necessary to create new design.

 ## Installation to runing SSFW project
 ```
 1) clone or copy content of repository to your SSFW project base
-- so your final folder structure will be xxx/ssfw-shop/StyleGuide/*.*
+- so your final folder structure will be xxx/ssfw-shop/styleguide/*.*
 2) project have to be ready and successfully build
 3) in cmd run: npm install
 4) in cmd run: grunt